 Students will use historical images as their primary documents to learn about a variety of themes.
 This program is an interactive, historical exploration that uses and highlights the Brown County Historical Society’s digital archive collection.
 A variety of themes are available to correspond to individual interests.
 While the Society’s images are local, they provide opportunities for discussion of national issues such as transportation, WWI, WWII, urbanization, and preservation.

-During the Victorian Era, navigating society all depended upon good manners.
-To accepted in society, one had to follow the “do’s and don’ts” of proper etiquette.
-Students are invited to put on their “finest” and learn to be a proper lady or gentleman of the 19th century.
+During the Victorian Era, manner were of the upmost importance.
+To be accepted in society, one had to follow the “do’s and don’ts” of proper etiquette.
+Students are invited to learn to be a proper lady or gentleman of the 19th century.